Wal-Mart: Should Amazon Be Nervous?

 To me, one of the company's biggest catalysts moving forward is the "order online, pickup at the store" initiative.

 Wal-Mart’s model of online grocery ordering “locations” is an intertwining of online and brick/mortar that I think shows great premise.
 Wal-Mart’s idea of ordering groceries online and picking them up at the stores is a different idea entirely.
-There are over 40,000 items available under the online ordering service.
-Which workers then pack for you to pick up.
+There are over 40,000 items available under the online ordering service, which workers then pack for you to pick up.
 Wal-Mart already has the distribution and store channels to make it work.
 Considering that 90% of US citizens live within 10 miles of a Wal-Mart, this service could not be more convenient.

 The initiative which began 2013 has hence been nearing 1,000 locations.
-While the idea has been around for awhile, the bulk of the system has been happening more recently.
+While the idea has been around for a while, the bulk of the system has been happening more recently.
 Wal-Mart has opened 400 of the order and pickup locations this year alone.
-The company recently delivered refreshed guidance figures, and expects to add the service to over 1,000 additional locations in 2019.
-It’s a full bore push as fears of Amazon's lead in eCommerce have reverberated into the grocery business.
-The fallout has sent Kroger (KR) shares down double digits this year.
+The company recently delivered refreshed guidance figures and expects to add the service to over 1,000 additional locations in 2019.
+It’s a full bore push as fears of Amazon's lead in e-commerce have reverberated into the grocery business.
+The fallout has sent Kroger's (NYSE:KR) shares down double digits this year.
 That is of course until it received a slight bump amid merger rumors.

-The way to beat eCommerce, is to find a way to merge it into your current business so that online compliments brick and mortar.
-Home Depot (HD) has done wonders for its sales through integrating online purchasing with at store pickups.
+The way to beat e-commerce is to find a way to merge it into your current business so that online compliments brick and mortar.
+Home Depot (NYSE:HD) has done wonders for its sales through integrating online purchasing with at-store pickups.
 Wal-Mart's pickup method follows the same strategy.
 When it comes to perishables like meat and vegetables, it is a far better setup than online order/delivery.
 The grocers can more easily maintain quality control from physical stores.
-Even with its Whole Foods purchase, Amazon lacks the distribution system of Wal-Mart, and is therefore at a disadvantage.
+Even with its Whole Foods purchase, Amazon lacks the distribution system of Wal-Mart and is therefore at a disadvantage.

-In an effort to increase the diversity of its online lineup, Wal-Mart has entered into an agreement with Lord and Taylor (OTCPK:HBAYF) to sell its goods on Wal-Mart.com.
-In what's being called an "online mall", Wal-Mart will sell Lord and Taylor's products on their website through a premium flagship page.
+In an effort to increase the diversity of its online lineup, Wal-Mart has entered into an agreement with Lord & Taylor (OTCPK:HBAYF) to sell its goods on Walmart.com.
+In what's being called an "online mall", Wal-Mart will sell Lord & Taylor's products on its website through a premium flagship page.
 I think the big picture ramifications of this are promising.
-Online retailers like Amazon operate as a middle man between producers and consumers.
-If Wal-Mart and Lord and Taylor succeed, it could entice more companies to engage in deals with Wal-Mart for online presence.
+Online retailers like Amazon operate as a middleman between producers and consumers.
+If Wal-Mart and Lord & Taylor succeed, it could entice more companies to engage in deals with Wal-Mart for online presence.
 It is by all accounts the creation of a second Amazon.

-Thoughts on the stock
+Thoughts on the Stock

 I never root for the big guy.
-For that matter, I make it a point of buying from Mom and Pop shops at all cost.
+For that matter, I make it a point of buying from mom and pop shops at all cost.
 While I'm not a fan of Wal-Mart or Amazon, Wal-Mart's stock certainly seems ready and capable of going tooth and nail with any competitor in the retail sector.

 Catapulted to record highs, the stock closed up 10% off the earnings news.
 At just under $100 a share, the valuation is much more in line with earnings relative to Amazon's colossal $1,100 share price.
 With it, you also collect a 2% dividend.
-With over $7 billion in cash to keep pushing their agenda, I think Wal-Mart is poised to steal the spotlight this holiday season.
-With the Lord and Taylor deal beginning this spring, that's a big time table of possible catalysts for Wal-Mart's stock.
+With over $7 billion in cash to keep pushing its agenda, I think Wal-Mart is poised to steal the spotlight this holiday season.
+With the Lord & Taylor deal beginning this spring, that's a big timetable of possible catalysts for Wal-Mart's stock.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.